fionacarson/cancer_incidence_nhs_borders/README.md

 ## Usage

+The report can be viewed by opening the html file called

 ## Further work

 - Conduct statistical analysis to determine which types of cancer are increasing at the fastest rate.